 In chronic venous insufficiency, blood pools in the legs, causing pain, swelling, fatigue, and visible veins.
 A number of high quality studies have shown that OPCs from grape seed can reduce symptoms.

-There isn't enough evidence to say whether taking grape seed extract can lower cholesterol, although two preliminary studies showed promising results.
+There is not enough evidence to say whether taking grape seed extract can lower cholesterol, although preliminary studies show promising results.
 A study of 40 people with high cholesterol looked at whether taking grape seed extract, chromium, a combination of both, or placebo for 2 months would lower cholesterol.
-The combination of grape seed extract and chromium was more effective than either grape seed alone or placebo in lowering total and LDL ("bad") cholesterol.
+The combination of grape seed extract and chromium was more effective than either grape seed alone or placebo in lowering total and LDL cholesterol.

 High blood pressure

 Theoretically, grape seed extract might help treat hypertension or high blood pressure.
 Antioxidants, like the ones found in grape seed, help protect blood vessels from damage.
 Damaged blood vessels can lead to higher blood pressure.
 In several animal studies, grape seed extract substantially reduced blood pressure.
-But human studies are needed to see whether grape seed extract helps people with high blood pressure.
+More research is needed to determine whether grape seed extract helps people with high blood pressure.

 Studies have found that grape seed extracts may prevent the growth of breast, stomach, colon, prostate, and lung cancer cells in test tubes.
-However, there is no clear evidence yet whether it works in humans.
-Antioxidants, such as those found in grape seed extract, are thought to reduce the risk of developing cancer.
+However, there is no clear evidence whether it works in humans.
+Antioxidants, such as those found in grape seed extract, may help reduce the risk of developing cancer.
 Grape seed extract may also help prevent damage to human liver cells caused by chemotherapy medications.
-Talk to your doctor or pharmacist before combining antioxidants with any chemotherapy drugs to make sure they interact safely together and that they don't interfere with effects of the chemotherapy medications.
+Talk to your doctor or pharmacist before combining antioxidants with any chemotherapy drugs to make sure they interact safely together, and that they do not interfere with effects of the chemotherapy medications.